frgomes/scala-ringbuffer/README.md

-This is a simple, no-frills implementation of a ring buffer, written in Scala.
+This is a simple and fast implementation of a ring buffer, written in Scala.

-When an element in put into the ring buffer, you will get an ``Option[T]`` for it, otherwise you will get None.
-When you take an element from the ring buffer, you will get an ``Option[T]`` for it, otherwise you will get None.
-In other words, in case of buffer full or buffer empty, it simply returns None.
-It's your responsibility to handle these situations.

-Multiple insertions and/or multiple removals are not supported.

-This implementation is *not* thread safe.

 ##For the impatient